ooni/ooni.org/content/post/eeep-greek-censorship.md

 http://1.2.3.50/ups/no_access_gambling.htm
 ```

-The process of determining
-the DPI blocking by Vodafone is presented in Appendix~\ref{Appendix:Vodafone_DPI}

 Another interesting case with this ISP is that for domains that it has filtered
 using DNS hijacking, subdomains of those do not even have an A record
 (dns_lookup_error).
 That means that some URLs on the blacklist that